Sushan-civil/structural-analysis-py/README.md

 # structural-analysis-py
-my first code for beam analysis with a triangular load, to calculate Shear force, Bending Moment and Deflection of a Beam

-Structural Analysis in Python

-Features
+##A collection of python scripts for structural engineering analysis, including beam deflection, internal force calculation, and finite element modeling using OpenSees.

+##Features

-- Beam analysis
+  Beam analysis with complex loads (including triangular and hydrostatic distributions)

-- Reaction calculation
+  Calculation of support reactions for static systems

-- First code using Opensees
+  First implementation of finite element analysis using OpenSees

-- Shear force diagram
-- Bending moment diagram
-- Truss analysis
+  Generation of clean Shear Force Diagrams (SFD)

+  Generation of clean Bending Moment Diagrams (BMD) Two-dimensional Truss Analysis using the Direct Stiffness Method

-Future Improvements
+##Future Improvements

-- Frame analysis
+  Two-dimensional and three-dimensional Frame Analysis